tonygilkerson/ckad/practice-questions/question.md

 k apply -f pod.yaml
 ```

-### Question 3

-Run an imperative command that will create a pod using the `busybox` image and runs the command `env` so that the output is saved in a file call `myout.txt`.
+### Run an imperative command that will create a pod using the `busybox` image and runs the command `env` so that the output is saved in a file call `myout.txt`.
 After the commands runs the pod should automatically be removed.

 Answer: